euroscipy/euroscipy_proceedings/papers/jamie_dean/jamie_dean.rst

   Data projection into the first two principal components space.
 Red points represent patients who experienced severe dysphagia, blue points represent patients who did not experience severe dysphagia. :label:`pca`

-The following features were selected for inclusion in the final model: V50, V65, V70 and age.
 The model hyper parameters chosen were: RLR regularisation constant (C) = 1.0; RLR threshold = 0.4; RLR scaling = 0.75; SVC regularisation constant (C) = 100.0; SVC kernel = radial basis function; SVC kernel hyper parameter (gamma) = 1.0.
 During model training the area under the ROC curve was determined to be 0.54 +/- 0.23 and when the model was validated on the independent dataset it was 0.54.
 Figure :ref:`roc` shows the ROC curve for the independent validation.

 .. figure:: roc.png